-There are several different schools of thought when it comes to watching the fireworks.
-Some people will spend hours staking out one of the prime locations in order to have a perfect view, some watch the fireworks from wherever they happen to be in the park, and some utilize the fireworks time to go on as many rides as possible with shorter lines.
-There are pros and cons to each choice and our method is a bit of each depending on how many days we’re at Disney!
+There are several schools of thought on how to watch the fireworks.
+Some people will spend hours staking out one of the prime locations to get a perfect view, some watch the fireworks from wherever they happen to be in the park, and some use the fireworks time to go on as many rides as possible with shorter lines.
+There are pros and cons to each choice, and our method is a bit of each depending on how many days we’re at Disney!

 First things first, you can find the fireworks schedule here.
-Right now, Happily Ever After runs every night sometime between 8-10pm, depending on the time of year.
-At Mickey’s Not So Scary Halloween Party, you can watch Hallowishes at 10:15pm and at Mickey’s Very Merry Christmas Party, make sure to watch Holiday Wishes at 10pm.
+Right now, Happily Ever After runs every night sometime between 8 and 10pm, depending on the time of year.
+At Mickey’s Not So Scary Halloween Party, you can watch Disney’s Not-So-Spooky Spectacular Halloween Fireworks at 10pm.
+And at Mickey’s Very Merry Christmas Party, make sure to watch Minnie’s Wonderful Christmastime Fireworks at 10pm.
 Without further ado, here are our fave places to watch the fireworks!

 Magic Kingdom Fireworks From Main Street